International Wrestling Syndicate: Shows and TV tapings

-The promotion gained global exposure during the late '90s & early 2000s wrestling boom, by streaming video on demand on a monthly show entitled Bloodstream, and has been featured on Playboy TV, Fight Network & Viewer's Choice Canada on pay-per-view.
+The promotion gained global exposure during the late 1990s and early 2000s wrestling boom, by streaming video on demand on a monthly show entitled Bloodstream; it has also been featured on Playboy TV, Fight Network and Viewer's Choice Canada on pay-per-view.

-IWS has run spot shows for outdoor events such as the Montreal Fringe Festival, Warped Tour, '77 Montreal & Heavy MONTRÉAL.
+IWS has run spot shows for outdoor events such as the Montreal Fringe Festival, Warped Tour, '77 Montreal and Heavy MONTRÉAL.

 Their shows are currently jointly promoted with entertainment event promoter Evenko, distributed on DVD through Smart Mark Video & RF Video, merchandising with Pro Wrestling Tees, and available on video on demand with Triller TV.

 La Lutte à RDS on RDS

-IWS announced on September 2, 2017, production of a pre-recorded television program for RDS.
+On September 2, 2017, IWS announced production of a pre-recorded television program for RDS.
 The first TV tapings of the four episode experimental deal, was held at Blood, Sweat & Beers at Club Unity on October 7, 2017.
 The first RDS2 broadcast of the monthly program La Lutte à RDS, aired on October 22, 2017.
 On February 22, 2018, IWS announced a year-long extension with RDS.
 In early 2019, RDS indefinitely renewed its programming of La Lutte à RDS on RDS2.
 On October 22, 2020, IWS debuted on the television network's primary feed.
 RDS aired the final episode of La Lutte à RDS on March 28, 2021.